prestigegodson/meatify-ng/README.md

-# meatify-ng
+# meatify.ng
-Meatify NG backend in Nodejs/Express engine.
+Meatify NG backend written in Nodejs/Express.
+This project is old version of Meatify NG and is currently abandon,